 All viruses, trojans, malware, adware, spyware, and phishing are malicious - they are bad for you and your computer.
 They all have the goal of stealing your information, taking over your computer, or trashing your computer (sometimes all of those).

-Malware is a generic word to describe all forms of software designed to steal your information, take control of your computer, grant unauthorized access to your computer, or damage your computer.
+Malware is a generic word to describe all forms of software designed to do illegal or "bad" things such as (but not limited to) steal your information, take control of your computer, grant unauthorized access to your computer, or damage your computer.

-Viruses in computers are much like biological viruses - they spread easily.
-A virus is hidden in a file, and when you execute or run that file the virus starts to replicate itself throughout your hard drive, once this happens, the affected areas are said to be "infected".
+Viruses in computers are much like the flu viruse - they spread easily.
+A virus is hidden in a file, and when you run that file, the virus starts to replicate itself throughout your hard drive.
+Once this happens, the affected areas are said to be "infected".
 Viruses can slow down your system, access and corrupt data, create spam, or log your keystrokes.
 Viruses often use complex anti-detection or stealth strategies to avoid being removed by antivirus programs.
-If even one infected location is left on your computer, the virus will continue to self-replicate as if it was never removed.
+If even one infected location is left on your computer, the virus will continue to self-replicate (copy itself to other locations in your computer and other people's computers) as if it was never removed.

 Trojans, or trojan horses, are similar to viruses but they don't self-replicate.
-Instead they masquerade as a legitimate file, and try to get you to run them.
-When you do that, a trojan will create a "back door" into your system and "call home".
-After that, the hacker can access your system whenever they want without your permission or knowledge.
+Instead a trojan masquerades as a legitimate file, and will try to get you to run it.
+When you do that, the trojan will create a "back door" into your system and "call home" (send a message to its home base).
+After that, the hacker who created the trojan can access your computer whenever they want without your permission or knowledge.

 Adware, or advertising-supported software, is any software which automatically renders advertisements to generate revenue for its creator.
 Malicious adware presents unwanted advertisements to you.
 One example of this are pop-ups.
 Adware can vary from being an annoyance to being a serious threat - depending on how hard it is for you to get your work done.